"Community is the secret sauce to sustainability"

 Social Sustainability Constructs

 Together, the community can afford energy efficient heating systems and solar panels.
 Community meals and food co-op deliveries reduce shopping needs, and allow residents to eat local, organic foods at a much lower cost.
-And Concepts like composting, organic gardening, and chicken coops are much more manageable when the responsibilities fall upon twenty households instead of one.
+Concepts like composting, organic gardening, and chicken coops are much more manageable when the responsibilities fall upon twenty households instead of one.

-Less obviously, because individual households can combine resources to share some essential goods, each household saves the environmental cost of owning "one of everything".
+Less obviously, because individual households can combine resources to share some essential goods, each household saves the environmental cost of owning "one of everything."
 Sharing one lawnmower between twenty households is simply less expensive than every household owning their own.
-This is conservation at its most basic level: fewer durable goods means less raw materials are required on the manufacturing side, fewer miles are traveled to deliver those goods and less energy is required to install and operate them.
+This is conservation at its most basic level: fewer durable goods means less raw materials are required on the manufacturing side, fewer miles are traveled to deliver those goods and less energy to install and operate them.